chanjook1m/MemoryBasedBot_KingdomOfTheWind/README.md

 # MemoryBasedBot

-A memoryy based bot with lua script binding for the MMORPG Game "Kingdom Of The Wind" (client version 5.5)
+A memory based bot with lua script binding for the MMORPG Game "Kingdom Of The Wind" (client version 5.5)

 Used lua ver.
 5.3